TurtleEngr/gitproj/doc/user-doc/git-proj.md

 # BUGS

-Please report bugs at: [issues](https://github.com/TurtleEngr/gitproj/issues)
+Please report bugs at: [issues](https://github.com/TurtleEngr/gitproj/issues).

+Use the "Bug Report" or "Feature Request" templates to submit your issue.

 # AUTHOR